MirraSDK/SDK5/README.md

 <img width="1202" height="623" alt="image" src="https://github.com/user-attachments/assets/c74686bd-4daf-4f16-8d1e-acf6749010bd" />

+## About MirraSDK5

+Achieve automation and readability of your code by employing MirraSDK API as a replacement to many different plugins.

+The primary focus of this plugin is to provide abstract interface for things like Ads, Payments, Analytics, Data, and many other tools which you use in development.

+Choose providers for abstract interfaces, connect those plugins to MirraSDK, and have an advantage of simplicity over complexity by implementing MirraSDK API instead of concrete plugins.

+Created by Roman Likhadievski ([romanlee17](https://github.com/romanlee17)) from Mirra Games.

 ## How to install

 Make sure you don't have any compilation errors before installing the package.